 Figure 45: DA2GC AS Source (3 km) / UMTS BS Victim

+It can be seen that compatibility is achieved for all cases.

 Impact of UMTS UE on DA2GC GS

 The adjacent carrier frequency of the interfering DA2GC is assumed, i.e. there is no frequency guard band.
 For the I/N computation the resulting adjacent channel interference ratio (ACIR) was considered.
 The extended HATA propagation model was used for both the urban and open scenarios.